sharetribe/just-enough-git/README.md

 ## Git configurations

-In order to work efficiently with the branching model, you need to have following git configurations set.
+In order to work efficiently with the branching model, you need to have the following git configurations set.
 Open command-line and type:

 ```
 git config --global push.default current